rahumble/rahumble.github.io/index.md

 layout: single
 title: About
 ---
-- I am a 5th year student at [Stanford's Institute for Computational and Mathematical Engineering](https://icme.stanford.edu/) working in the lab of Professor [Eric Darve](https://me.stanford.edu/people/eric-darve).
+- I am a Senior Research at [Cerebras Systems](https://cerebras.ai), as part of their Advanced Technology Group.
-- My main research interests are anomaly detection, deep learning, numerical linear algebra, high performance computing, and human-augmenting AI.
+- My main research interests are deep learning, high performance computing, hardware-software co-design, and numerical linear algebra.
+- Prior to Cerebras, I completed my PhD at Stanford in Computational and Mathematical Engineering.
 - Prior to Stanford, I worked at Microsoft for two years as a software engineer, doing full-stack development for an internal-facing product to interface with and leverage the Microsoft customer knowledge graph.
-- Outside of my research, I am an active member of [Stanford's Club Triathlon Team](https://www.stanfordtriathlon.com/) and currently serve as its Vice President.
+- Outside of my research, I am an avid hiker, runner, and triathlete.